-There is a strong relationship between developing AEW vorticity centres in the NH lower troposphere and WMRG waves.
-Figures 8 and 9 show that in the lower troposphere, there is northward cross-equatorial flow and a maximum in convergence just to the east of the vorticity centres.
-In the upper troposphere, there is a maximum in divergence as part of WMRG structures just to the west of the vorticity centre, and associated southwards flow across the equator.
-This phase relationship is similar to the one Besson and Lemaitre (2014) identified with intense and long-lived mesoscale convective systems (MCSs) embedded within AEWs close to the positive vorticity centre.
-The MCS occurs where there is ascent precisely between upper level divergence to the west and low level convergence to the east (see their Fig.5).
-Besson and Lemaitre (2014) describe the upper tropospheric feature as a "TEJ streak".
+The abovementioned analysis shows that there is a strong relationship between developing AEW vorticity centers in the NH lower troposphere and WMRG waves.
+Figures 8 and 9 show that in the lower troposphere, there is northward cross-equatorial flow and a maximum in convergence just to the east of the vorticity center.
+In the upper troposphere, there is a maximum in divergence as part of WMRG structures just to the west of the vorticity center, and associated southward flow across the equator.
+This phase relationship is similar to the one Besson and Lemaitre (2014) identified with intense and long-lived mesoscale convective systems (MCSs) embedded within AEWs close to the positive vorticity center.
+The MCS occurs where there is ascent precisely between upperlevel divergence to the west and low-level convergence to the east (see their Fig. 5).
+Besson and Lemaitre (2014) describe the upper-tropospheric feature as a "TEJ streak."
 Deep convection and latent heat release occurs within the MCS and this would act as a positive feedback onto the ascent associated with the tilted WMRG structure.
-The ascent shown in their work is in the correct phase to amplify the low level positive vorticity centre by vortex stretching.
+The ascent shown in their work is in the correct phase to amplify the low-level positive vorticity center by vortex stretching.

-The average location of convection relative to vorticity centres is shown in Fig.12.
-Outgoing Longwave Radiation (OLR) and westward-filtered horizontal winds in the upper and lower troposphere are regressed onto the AEW vorticity centres in the two longitudinal sectors centred at 15°W and 0°E (for strong AEW years).
-It is seen that intensified convection (negative OLR anomaly) is collocated with the positive vorticity centres and on their eastern flank where the lower tropospheric cross-equatorial flow from the SH is strongest, but also where the vortex stretching by the WMRG component is strongest.
-It illustrates the connection between the AEW vorticity at 700 hPa, ascent, OLR (as a proxy for deep convection), upper level divergence and cross equatorial motion as part of a WMRG wave.
+The average location of convection relative to vorticity centers is shown in Fig. 12.
+OLR and westward-filtered horizontal winds in the upper and lower troposphere are regressed onto the AEW vorticity centers in the two longitudinal sectors centered at 15°W and 0° (for strong AEW years).
+It is seen that intensified convection (negative OLR anomaly) is collocated with the positive vorticity centers and on their eastern flank where the lower-tropospheric cross-equatorial flow from the SH is strongest, but also where the vortex stretching by the WMRG component is strongest.
+It illustrates the connection between the AEW vorticity at 700 hPa, ascent, OLR (as a proxy for deep convection), upper-level divergence, and cross-equatorial motion as part of a WMRG wave.
 The latent heat release within convection is in the correct phase to amplify the vertical motion and AEW vorticity.
+This is consistent with importance of moisture in simulations of AEW variability in Cornforth et al. (2009).
 The large meridional extent of winds associated with the OLR in the AEWs is consistent with that shown in Kiladis et al. (2006).
-They suggest that the convection associated with AEWs is initiated by dynamical forcing which leads to vertical motion at low levels and couples the AEW to deep convection.
+They suggest that the convection associated with AEWs is initiated by dynamical forcing, which leads to vertical motion at low levels and couples the AEW to deep convection.